wenkangjing/notes-launch-school/notes/note_200.md

 ## Git - ebook

-- git
+### git commands

 git was created by Linus Torvalds, the same software engineer who created Linux.
 Free and Open Source Software, or FOSS for short,
 GUI: gitk or git-gui
 Do not nest your repositories.

+- git init
-git init - create .git, hidden, ls -a
+create .git, hidden, ls -a
+Create a new local repository.

 /etc/gitconfig - apply to all users and all of their repositories.
 ~/.gitconfig	- to your user account.